Credit: Shervin Lainez

 DOWNLOADABLE LIVE PHOTOS

-As the historic muses for the Duchess sound, the Boswell Sisters were a trio from New Orleans whose pioneering close-harmony records for Brunswick in the Thirties are a prize in the jazz canon.
+New Orleans’ Boswell Sisters, whose pioneering close-harmony trio records for Brunswick in the 1930s remain prized in the jazz canon, are the historic muses for the Duchess sound and approach.
 “The Boswell Sisters were such originals,” Hilary explains.
-“This kind of music got more conservative a decade later in the 1940s, with the Andrew Sisters taking the vocal trio format more mainstream, even though they were swinging and super-tight in their own way.
+“This kind of music got more conservative a decade later in the 1940s, with the Andrews Sisters taking the vocal trio format more mainstream, although they were swinging and super-tight in their own way.
 But the Boswell Sisters had a kind of instrumental approach to harmony singing, and there was a wildness to what they did, with abrupt tempo changes, crazy harmonies and ensemble scatting as if they were singing from one brain.
 We love them.
 That said, we’re not doing re-creations at all.
 Our voices, personalities and 21st-century sensibilities help impart individuality to what we’re doing.
 We’re making these songs our own, naturally.”

 Melissa recalls how Duchess initially got together: “Hilary and I had each sung with Amy in various situations, developing a real rapport with her.
 Back in 2013, the three of us teamed up for the first time to sing some Boswell Sisters and Andrew Sisters charts at the 55 Bar, and it went over amazingly well.”

 Amy points out that it was her husband, producer/arranger Oded Lev-Ari, who suggested that the three women sing together, adding: “It went so well when we sang those stock Boswell Sisters and Andrew Sisters charts, that Oded was inspired to write custom arrangements for us.
 His arrangements are tailored for our voices, with this playful, imaginative correspondence between the history of this sort of music and our individual, contemporary sensibilities.”